dchandra1985/portfolio/_posts/2018-01-22-Explore categorical data.md

 ## Hypothesis

-The given data represents the number of smokers and non smokers with different age group and their survival.
+The given data represents the number of smokers and non-smokers with different age groups and their survival.
-Let's assume the smoking is having an effect on life span.
-So we analyze the data using pie and bar chart to visualize whether the given data shows an effect on life span.
+Let's assume the smoking is causing an effect on the lifespan.
+Therefore, we analyze the data using pie and bar chart to visualize whether the given data explains an effect on the lifespan.